 We propose a third category: the guided sort.
-In a guided sort, the sorting criterion is provided, but the categories are not.
+In a guided sort, the sorting criterion is provided, but the categories are not; participants are allowed to create their own categories (as with an open sorted), but are instructed to create these categories and complete the sort with a specific characteristic of the symbol set in mind (for example, the particular mission area in the context of emergency mapping).
 Card sorting studies in Psychology avoid the use of directive, or guided, language to avoid biasing the results.
 Wood and Wood (2008) argue this is less necessary when the method is used functionally to develop a single product, as feedback is gathered more efficiently if the investigators adapt the sort to the problem at hand and emphasize known constraints.
-Guided sorts are different methodologically from open and closed sorts in that they are both generative (they produce previously unknown categories) and evaluative (they promote feedback on the provided sorting criterion); therefore, it is appropriate to administer them during pre- or post-design, depending upon the goals of the study.
+Guided sorts are different methodologically from open and closed sorts in that they are both generative (they produce previously unknown categories) and evaluative (they promote feedback on the provided sorting criterion).
+Therefore, it is appropriate to administer them during pre- or post-design, depending upon the goals of the study; they also can act to bridge these stages in the process.
+Finally, the guided sort can be used to elicit additional information about the cartographic design of a symbol set, as participants can be instructed to sort upon a particular component of the symbol graphics.

-3.2 Parameter #2: The Contents of the Cards Being Sorted
+3.2.
+Parameter #2: The Contents of the Cards Being Sorted